veldenb/plugin.program.moonlight-qt/README.md

-# LibreELEC (Matrix) 10.0 Moonlight launcher for the Raspberry Pi 4 and Generic x86_64 systems
+# Kodi 19 Moonlight launcher for the Raspberry Pi 4 and Generic x86_64 systems
-A launcher and updater for running Moonlight on LibreELEC Raspberry Pi 4 systems and Generic x86_64 systems.
+A launcher and updater for running Moonlight on LibreELEC Raspberry Pi 4 systems and Generic x86_64 systems running LibreELEC or Ubuntu.

 ## Background:
 This Kodi addon-on was developed to enable Moonlight game streaming on LibreELEC systems.